 Events to check out: Santa Fe’s art scene takes a contemporary turn with the Currents New Mexico Festival.
 The Rodeo de Santa Fe, a city tradition since 1949, hits the arena with customary rodeo events including bareback and bull riding, and roping.
 Santa Fe Bandstand, the city’s favorite summer concert series, hits the historic downtown Plaza with a lineup of several-times-a-week free concerts in genres from rock to salsa.

 Events to check out: The Santa Fe Opera raises the curtain on its six-week summer season with a revolving line-up of iconic and world premiere performances.
-The world comes to Santa Fe during the International Folk Art Market, the world’s largest art market.
+The world comes to Santa Fe during the International Folk Art Market, the world’s largest art market of its kind.

 Spanish Market Weekend takes over downtown with Traditional Spanish Market and Contemporary Hispanic Market, featuring fine artists and artisans selling Spanish Colonial–era media and modern works.